19th May 2021

 We are going to be contacting over one million of our customers to let them know they can now include their pet’s microchip details alongside their policy and remind them of the importance of keeping microchip information up to date.
 We’re hoping that with the increased reports of dog theft and the rise in people moving home, this change will give our customers greater confidence that should their pet go missing they can access their microchip details quickly.

-In February, the Department for Environment, Food and Rural Affairs (DEFRA) ran a consultation to seek views on a proposal to make cat microchipping a compulsory requirement of cat ownership in England.
-It is not currently a legal requirement for owners to microchip their cats, unless the cats are travelling under the EU Pet Travel Scheme or have been commercially imported.
+It is not currently a legal requirement for owners to microchip their cats, unless the cats are travelling under the EU Pet Travel Scheme or have been commercially imported, however, research carried out with Animal Friends customers found:

 - 93% of people microchip their cat